-Shaker Road Underpass Bridge: Cleaning and painting specified areas of structural steel and metal work, and all non-galvanized bearing assemblies, with a three coat NEPCOAT paint system along with all work incidental thereto in accordance with these Specifications.
+Mountain Road Underpass Bridge: Cleaning and painting specified areas of structural steel and metal work, and all non-galvanized bearing assemblies, with a NEPCOAT Qualified Products List B paint system along with all work incidental thereto in accordance with these Specifications.

-Weymouth Road Underpass Bridge: Cleaning and painting specified areas of structural steel and metal work, and all non-galvanized bearing assemblies, with a three coat NEPCOAT paint system along with all work incidental thereto in accordance with these Specifications.
+Berwick Road Underpass Bridge: Cleaning and painting specified areas of structural steel and metal work, and all non-galvanized bearing assemblies, with a NEPCOAT Qualified Products List B paint system along with all work incidental thereto in accordance with these Specifications.
+Also included will be the removal and replacement of the street name plaques mounted to the north and south exterior girders.

-Bennett Road Underpass Bridge: Cleaning and painting specified areas of structural steel and metal work, and all non-galvanized bearing assemblies, with a three coat NEPCOAT paint system along with all work incidental thereto in accordance with these Specifications.
+Fletcher Street Underpass Bridge: Cleaning and painting specified areas of structural steel and metal work, and all non-galvanized bearing assemblies, with a NEPCOAT Qualified Products List B paint system along with all work incidental thereto in accordance with these Specifications.
+Also included will be the removal and replacement of the street name plaques mounted to the north and south exterior girders.